A scaling limit theorem for controlled branching processes with a size-divisible term: Abstract

 \section{Abstract}

-{We establish general sufficient conditions for a sequence of controlled branching processes to converge weakly on the Skorokhod space.
-We focus on a class of controlled random variables that extends previous results by considering them as a sum of an immigration size-dependent term and a size-divisible term.
-Our assumptions are established in terms of the probability generating functions of the offspring and control distributions, distinguishing in this latter case between the immigration and the size-divisible parts.
-The limit process is a continuous-state process with dependent immigration. }
+{This paper establishes general sufficient conditions for a sequence of controlled branching processes to converge weakly on the Skorokhod space.
+We focus on a class of control mechanisms that extend previous results by decomposing those random variables into the sum of two independent components: an immigration term, which depends on the current population size, and a size-divisible term, which can be expressed as the sum of random contributions from each individual.
+This extension allows us to capture a broad range of control functions including Poisson, binomial, and negative binomial distributions, commonly used in the literature.
+The assumptions are formulated in terms of probability generating functions of the offspring and control laws, distinguishing in this latter between the immigration and the size-divisible parts.
+The limit process is shown to be a continuous-state branching process with dependent immigration.
+The proof essentially relies on tightness arguments and the identification of a martingale problem.
+We also identify the special case in which the limit reduces to a classical Feller branching diffusion with immigration.}